ZimCodes/Zeiver/README.md

 ***-w, --wait***

+Wait between each HTTP request for scraping.

+Wait a specified number of *seconds* before sending each scraping request.

+***--wait-download***

+Wait between each HTTP request for download.

-Wait a specified number of seconds between each scraping & download requests.
+Wait a specified number of seconds before sending each download request.

 ***--retry-wait***

-The wait time between each failed request. _Default: `10`_
+The wait time between each failed request.

+Whenever a request fails, Zeiver will wait the specified number of seconds before retrying again.
+_Default: `10`_

 ***--random-wait***

-Wait a random amount of seconds between each request.
+Wait a random amount of seconds before each HTTP request for scraping.

-The time between requests will vary between 0.5 * `--wait,-w` (_inclusive_) to 1.5 * `--wait,-w` (_exclusive_)
+Randomly waits a specified number of seconds before each scraping request.
+The time between requests will vary between 0.5 * `--wait,-w` *(inclusive)* to 1.5 * `--wait,-w` *(exclusive)*

+***--random-download***

+Wait a random amount of seconds before each HTTP request for download.

+Randomly waits a specified number of seconds before each download request.
+The time between requests will vary between 0.5 * `--wait-download` *(inclusive)* to 1.5 * `--wait-download` *(exclusive)*

 ***-T, --timeout***